lebiru/Lebiru.FileService/README.md

 ## Usage

-### Authentication
+### Authentication and Users

 - The application requires authentication for all features
+- Three user roles are available:
+  - **Admin**: Full access to all features including user management
+  - **Contributor**: Can upload and manage files
+  - **Viewer**: Can view and download files
+- Default users are created at first startup with generated passwords:
+  - `admin` (Admin role)
+  - `contributor` (Contributor role)
+  - `viewer` (Viewer role)
-- An admin password is automatically generated at startup and displayed in the console
+- Passwords are displayed in the console at first startup
-- Login using the username `admin` and the generated password
 - All API endpoints and web interfaces require authentication
+- Current user is displayed in the navigation bar

 ### File Operations